thorpej/Electronics/Misc_Audio/RAdLib/README.md

 control.
 The high side of the volume control pot is AC-coupled to the output of the filter circuit, and the wiper is AC-coupled to an emitter-follower to isolate the volume control from the load connected to the output jack.
+AC coupling is used on either side of the volume control to deep DC off of the pot (no one likes scratchy volume controls).
 The 2N3904 is biased with a voltage divider taken off the +5V rail.
 This should be capable of driving any line-level output, and may also be able to drive headphones to some degree.

-As built, unfortunately, this requires 3 large electrolytic caps to maintain the flat frequency response, but I don't think it's the end of the world.
+As built, unfortunately, this uses 3 large electrolytic caps to maintain the flat frequency response, but I don't think it's the end of the world.

 **NOTE: This is a work-in-progress.
 Watch this space for updates.**